GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/topic-classification/index.md

 The `document.browsingTopics()` method then returns a random topic from the top five for each epoch, with a 5% chance that any of these may be randomly chosen from the full taxonomy of topics.
 In Chrome, users are also able to remove individual topics, or clear their browsing history to reduce the number of topics returned by the API.
 Users may also [opt out](#opt-out) of the API.

-View information about topics observed during the current epoch from the `chrome://topics-internals` page.
+You can view information about topics observed during the current epoch from the `chrome://topics-internals` page.

 ## How the API decides which callers see which topics